openmediavault/openmediavault-docs/development/contribute.rst

 If you want to contribute to the |omv| project you have to subscribe a `Contributor License Agreement <https://www.openmediavault.org/contributoragreement.html>`_.

+You can easily subscribe the CLA with a single mouse click when submitting a `pull request <https://github.com/openmediavault/openmediavault/pulls>`_ on GitHub.

 Note that the CLA is not a transfer of copyright ownership, this simply is a license agreement for contributions.
 You also do not change your rights to use your own contributions for any other purpose.